-6. Conclusion and Future Works
+Conclusion and Future Works 6.

-In this paper we have studied the problem of perimeter coverage optimization in WSNs.
-We have designed a new protocol, called Perimeter-based Coverage Optimization, which schedules nodes' activities (wake up and sleep stages) with the objective of maintaining a good coverage ratio while maximizing the network lifetime.
+In this paper we have studied the problem of Perimeter-based Coverage Optimization in WSNs.
+We have designed a new protocol, called Perimeter-based Coverage Optimization, which schedules nodes' activities (wake up and sleep stages) with the objective of articleeo maintaining a good coverage ratio while maximizing the network lifetime.
 This protocol is applied in a distributed way in regular subregions obtained after partitioning the area of interest in a preliminary step.
 It works in periods and is based on the resolution of an integer program to select the subset of sensors operating in active status for each period.
 Our work is original in so far as it proposes for the first time an integer program scheduling the activation of sensors based on their perimeter coverage level, instead of using a set of targets/points to be covered.
-Several simulations have been carried out to evaluate the proposed protocol.
-The simulation results show that PeCO is more energy-efficient than other approaches, with respect to lifetime, coverage ratio, active sensors ratio, and energy consumption.